Laf111/CEMU-Batch-Framework/README.md

    using the dedicated shortcut "wii-u games\cemu\cemu_x.y.z\delete all my cemu_x.y.z's settings.lnk"
 2) refuse the import the next run to use the factory settings from this version
 3) DISABLE ALL GFX PACKS and check if the issue persist
-4) DO NOT REPORT BUGS TO CEMU TEAM (discord or subreddit), CONTACT ME FIRST
+4) DO NOT REPORT BUGS TO CEMU TEAM (official discord or subreddit), CONTACT ME FIRST

 Send me a private message on reddit, Discord or GBATemp (to Laf111) and i'll gladly help you.
+You can also now post your questions/issues on Cemu Underground (/r/CemuPiracy) using the dedicated flair !